Utkarsh-Deshmukh/Fingerprint-Enhancement-Python/README.md

 1) go into the src folder

-2) run the following command:
+2) run the example.py file

-  python main_enhancement.py

 3) The sample images are stored in the "images" folder

 4) The enhanced image will be stored in the "enhanced" folder